davidjpfeiffer/game-engine/README.md

 ### Create Your Own Algorithm

 Tic Tac Toe is an easy game, so the algorithms aren't hard to write.
-If you would like to create your own for fun, create a c++ class that inherits from the abstract base class <code>Player</code>.
+If you would like to create your own for fun, create a C++ class that inherits from the abstract base class <code>Player</code>.
 You must implement the <code>getMove()</code> method on your new class, which the game engine will use to get your move each turn.
 The current game board will be passed to you as a parameter, on which you must make your desired move and then return the new board.
 The game engine checks to make sure that all moves made are valid.

 You can determine which player you are using the <code>getOpponentBoardValue()</code> method implemented on the Player class.
 This returns a <code>BoardValue</code> enum which is defined in <i>utilities.cpp</i>.
 Your opponents board value is also available.